Health and Insurance

 • Proof of enrolment for the current academic year;

-• IBAN or RIB (French bank account details).
+• An IBAN or RIB (bank account number)

-We recommend that you upload all the requested documents at the same time, as this will speed up the processing of your application.
-If compulsory documents are missing, Social security will not be able to validate your registration.
-Consequently, you will not be able to validate your application.
-The Social Security registration procedure can take time.
-We therefore advise you to take out international health cover until the French health insurance validates your registration and you are officially covered.
+We recommend that you submit your supporting documents all at once, as this will speed up the processing of your application.
+If any mandatory documents are missing, Social Security will not be able to validate your registration.
+As a result, you will not be able to validate your application.
+The Social Security registration process can take time.
+We therefore advise you to take out international health cover, until your French health insurance company has validated your registration and you are officially covered.

-Once you have completed these steps, your personal space will be created.
-You can access it using the e-mail address you gave when you registered.
+At the end of these steps, your personal space is created.
+You can access it using the e-mail address you provided when you registered.

-3. ON VALIDATION OF YOUR REGISTRATION (OR AffLIATION)
+3. DeS VALIDATION OF YOUR REGISTRATION (OR AFFILIATION),

-• Appoint a doctor in France as your general practitioner to coordinate your healthcare with monitoring that matches your state of health and to receive better reimbursements (70% instead of 30%).
-Your general practitioner is the one who knows you best, because he/she cares for you on a regular basis; guides your coordinated healthcare path (he/she is your preferred contact point to refer you to other healthcare professionals); manages your medical record by centralising all information relating to your care; provides you with personalised preventive care including, for example, vaccination checks, screening, help to stop smoking, etc. How can I find a general practitioner? (see relevant paragraph below)
+• Declare a doctor in France as your “médecin traitant” (attending physician) , and you’ll be better reimbursed (70% instead of 30%).
+The attending physician is the one who knows you best, because he/she treats you regularly; guides you through the coordinated care pathway (he/she is the privileged contact who will be able to redirect you to other healthcare professionals); manages your medical file by centralizing all information relating to your care; ensures personalized prevention with, for example, vaccination follow-up, screening examinations, help in quitting smoking… How do I find a GP? (see corresponding paragraph below)

-4. complete YOUR REGISTRATION (OR AFFILIATION) TO BENEFIT FROM REIMBURSEMENTS
+4. FINALIZE YOUR REGISTRATION (OR AFFILIATION) TO BENEFIT FROM REIMBURSEMENTS

-Once your application has been validated by the Assurance Maladie, you will receive your definitive certificate of registration, with your Social Security number, and you will need to :
+Once your application has been validated by the Assurance Maladie, you will receive your definitive attestation of affiliation with your Social Security number, and you will be required to :

 pdf